mattvick/knucklegrid-for-designer/README.md

 ### Requirements

-Use the supplied designs as reference and adjust [Tailwind CSS](https://tailwindcss.com) styling of the components to match the designs.
+Use the supplied designs as reference and adjust the [Tailwind CSS](https://tailwindcss.com) styling of the components to match the designs.

 - Use only [Tailwind CSS](https://tailwindcss.com)
 - Create both a dark and a light theme